Are tomatoes keto-friendly?—Yes! Here's why you should eat tomatoes on a low carb diet and the best low carb and keto tomato recipes!

-In case you don’t know what a ketogenic diet is about, it is a high-fat and very low carb diet.
-Going on a ketogenic diet means that you lay off carbs almost entirely while increasing your fat intake.
-It's known for a wide range of benefits including weight loss.
+If you don’t know what a ketogenic diet is, it is a high-fat and very low-carb diet.
+Going on a ketogenic diet means laying off carbs almost entirely while increasing your fat intake.
+It's known for a wide range of benefits, including weight loss.

-Tomatoes are actually technically a fruit!
-Generally, fruits are known to contain 20 to 25 grams of sugar per serving.
+Tomatoes are technically a fruit!
+Generally, fruits contain 20 to 25 grams of sugar per serving.
 This amount of sugar would be your entire daily carb allowance which is why we avoid most fruits on a ketogenic diet.

 This might make you think that tomatoes aren't going to work in your keto diet, but there is more to tomatoes than meets the eye!

 Although they are fruits that are generally high in sugar, tomatoes are keto-friendly.
 Unlike regular fruits, tomatoes are quite low in carbohydrates.

 Each medium tomato contains 4.8 grams of carbs and 1.5 grams of dietary fiber.
 So, a medium tomato will only have around 3.3 grams of net carbs, which is very keto-friendly!
 If you do the math, you will discover that this is up to 10 times fewer carbs than regular fruits.

 Now you know tomatoes will fit your keto diet because they have a much lower carb content than regular fruits.
 There are other fruits, which most people will classify as vegetables similar to tomatoes, that will also comfortably fit your keto diet.

 My tomato cabbage soup is a great way to incorporate tomatoes into your keto diet.
 It's very low in calories and carbs, making it a fantastic meal for weight loss.